How can blogging help your business?

 Before we can answer the question we need to first understand what blogging is.

-Blogging is essentially writing about topics that your audience maybe interested in.
+Blogging is essentially writing about topics that you feel may interest your audience.

 It has evolved into two distinct areas: